enau7/TV-Popularity-Project/README.md

 ## Completed:
 - Gathered and compiled initial Data
-- Used API to get IMDB rating data
+- Used (using) API to get IMDB rating data

 ## Next Steps:
 Data has some mixed-in values with ratings and duration.
 We need to find all the columns where ratings has a duration value, and put it back into the duration column.